cochranfilms/cochran-job-listings/CLEANUP_SYSTEM_README.md

 ## 2025-08-20 — Align Start Date to Job Selection

+## 2025-01-10 — Equipment & Resource Center Cleanup Plan

+Data ownership
+- Canonical: Firestore collections `equipment`, `resources`, `equipmentRequests`, `maintenance`.
+- No JSON backups are maintained for these; avoid adding them to `uploaded-contracts.json` or `users.json`.

+Safe removal guidance
+- If reverting the feature, remove the Equipment Center nav/section in `user-portal.html` and admin cards in `admin-dashboard.html`.
+- Remove the added methods and listeners in `firestore-data-manager.js` for the four new collections.

+Orphaned data cleanup
+- To purge test data, delete documents from the four collections via Firebase Console or an admin-only batch tool.
+- For requests in `conflict` state older than 60 days, it is safe to delete after manual review.

+Cross-feature interactions
+- Approval sets `equipment.status = reserved` with a `reservation` payload.
+Check-in resets to `available` and clears `reservation`.
+- Maintenance updates should not overwrite an active reservation field; prefer partial updates.

+Verification checklist
+- User portal Equipment Center loads without errors and renders empty states when collections are empty.
+- Admin inventory/resources/requests/maintenance lists load and allow CRUD without console errors.
 - Files: `user-portal.html`, `admin-dashboard.html`
 - Change: Use the selected job's start date as the single source of truth for project start across Current Jobs status/timeline and admin job assignment.
 This removes reliance on contract signed date or `profile.projectDate` for status transitions.
 - Follow-up: Ensure `contract.html` already uses `(application.eventDate || jobs[primary].date || profile.projectDate || profile.projectStart)` for displayed `projectStart`.
 No contract change required today.